alfaoz/justtype/README.md

 - **style guide:** see CONTRIBUTING.md
 - **friend:** alfa.ozaltin@gmail.com

-we're (i am) picky about ux but welcome thoughtful contributions.
+we welcome thoughtful contributions to the ux.

 ## license